-Amazon’s ‘The Pale Horse’ is an atmospheric folk-horror whodunit that leaves you spellbound with its each twist and turn.
-The two-part series is a deliciously haunting offering in the genre, and even has style to spare.
-The series is set in London of the 1960s, and centers around Mark Easterbrook, an antique’s collector, whose life suddenly takes a dark turn when his name is found on a list in the shoe of a dead woman.
-And thus begins an unsettling mystery that eventually leads him to “The Pale Horse”, and to the three witches who’re supposedly responsible for all the deaths.
+Amazon’s ‘The Pale Horse’ is an atmospheric folk-horror whodunit that leaves you spellbound with every twist and turn.
+The two-part series is a deliciously haunting offering in the genre and even has style to spare.
+The series is set in London in the 1960s and centers around Mark Easterbrook, an antique collector whose life suddenly takes a dark turn when his name is found on a list in the shoe of a dead woman.
+Thus begins an unsettling mystery that eventually leads him to “The Pale Horse” and to the three witches who’re supposedly responsible for all the deaths.

 As the mystery deepens, Easterbrook begins to believe that the witches could actually be responsible for all the deaths.
 And that he may be the next in line.
-The series then explores Easterbrook’s attempts to solved this haunting mystery, and find a way to save himself.
-Due to its historic setting and distinct premise, one can’t help but wonder if ‘The Pale Horse’ was inspired by real events.
-In case you wondering the same, we’re here to help.
+The series then explores Easterbrook’s attempts to solve this haunting mystery and find a way to save himself.
+Due to its historical setting and distinct premise, one can’t help but wonder if ‘The Pale Horse’ was inspired by real events.
+If you are wondering the same, we’re here to help.
 Here’s everything you need to know.
 (SPOILERS ALERT!)

 No, ‘The Pale Horse’ is not based on a true story.
 It is, instead, an adaptation of an Agatha Christie classic of the same name that was written and published for the first time in 1960s.
 The series is helmed Sarah Phelps who is best-known for her Christie adaptation for BBC.
 She has previously adapted ‘And Then There Were None’, ‘The Witness for the Prosecution’, ‘Ordeal by Innocence’ and ‘The A.B.C.
 Murders’.